cybersteam/daowiz_main/contact.md

 </div>
 <div>
   <hr>
-<strong>Please let me know if you find any bugs in this app!</strong>
+<strong>Help me by letting me know if you find any bugs in this app!
+Or any worthy suggestions/criticism.</strong>
   <hr>
 </div>